Gal Fridman: 2008 Summer Olympics, Beijing, China

 Approaching the 2008 Beijing Olympics, Fridman found it hard to adjust to the new Olympic Windsurf board model, the RS:X Neil Pryde windsurfer.
-Also he had some crucial equipment failures at key Olympic trail regattas and failed to qualify for the 2008 Israeli Olympic Sailing Team.
+Also he had some crucial equipment failures at key Olympic trial regattas and failed to qualify for the 2008 Israeli Olympic Sailing Team.
 Shahar Tzuberi took his place and went on to win the 2008 Olympic bronze medal for Israel.

-Later years
+Later years; cycling and coaching

 Fridman, an avid cyclist, won a gold medal in the Israeli cycling championship in 2005.
 In 2007, he won the Men's Windsurfer New Year International Regatta in Limassol, Cyprus.

-After 2008, Fridman retired from competition in windsurfing and focused on coaching up and coming Israeli Windsurfers.
+After 2008, Fridman retired from competition in windsurfing and focused on coaching up-and-coming Israeli windsurfers.
 He guided Nimrod Mashiah to the silver medal in the 2009 World Championship.

-In June 2005, his Bronze and Gold Olympic Medals were stolen, with only the Gold Medal recovered from the robbery.
-Fridman currently coaches Israel's top windsurfers preparing for the 2016 RIO Summer Olympics and currently owns a SUP Company.
-(Stand-Up-Paddle Board) and is involved with helping the SUP Company "Starboard" with SUP R&D and can be found giving motivational speeches worldwide.
+He coaches Tom Reuveny, who became the Olympic champion winning the gold medal, at 24 years of age, representing Israel at the 2024 Paris Olympics in windsurfing in the Men's iQFoil in Marseille, France.